 Victoria Reacts to Free TAFE– The Impact on Prospective Students

-The Sensitivity to Funding Index reveals key insights into the dependancy prospective students have on funding options when they consider their education.
-One of the real advantages of this Index, is the ability to see the impact of changes to the sector in real time– such as the Victorian Government’s ‘Free TAFE’ Scheme.
+The Sensitivity to Funding Index reveals key insights into the dependency prospective students have on funding options when they consider their education.
+One of the real advantages of this Index is the ability to see the impact of changes to the sector in real time– such as the Victorian Government’s ‘Free TAFE’ Scheme.

 As part of the Student Sentiment Index, the Sensitivity to Funding Index is important in understanding how access to funding impacts the decision making process of prospective students, such as this impact of gender and location–which this article will examine more closely.

 Another major take away is the benefit of seeing changes to prospective student’s responses when a change is made to the sector that could influence their decision to study.

 The below chart shows the level of sensitivity each state experiences to funding options, which forms part of the Student Sentiment Index.
 One interesting insight of this article is how Victoria and Western Australia have the lowest score on the index, which indicates that prospective students in these states are less reliant on funding when they decide to study.
 On the other hand, the two states which experience the highest sensitivity to funding when it comes to studying are South Australia and Queensland.

 What we can see in the Index, is that respondents in South Australia, New South Wales and Queensland are the most sensitive to funding changes; whereas Victoria and Western Australia are less influenced by this.
 When we break down the state funding on a per person basis; we see a strong correlation between funding per person (by population) and our Sensitivity to Funding Index.